AlexGilleran/IceSoap/README.md

 IceSoap doesn't generate code to implement SOAP - rather its design is closer to that of JSON libraries like GSON - you simply create a Java POJO to represent the object you want to get from the web service, annotate it with XPaths so it can find the fields it needs, then let IceSoap parse it for you.
 Use of background threads is baked into the code, so all you have to worry about is what to send and what to do with it when it comes back.

-So [download IceSoap](http://code.google.com/p/icesoap/wiki/Installation), read the [Getting Started Guide](http://code.google.com/p/icesoap/wiki/GettingStarted_Contents), have a look at the [example](https://github.com/AlexGilleran/IceSoap/tree/master/IceSoapExample/src/main/java/com/alexgilleran/icesoap/example) and get going!
-Javadoc is [here](http://icesoap.googlecode.com/git-history/icesoap-1.0.7/IceSoap/javadoc/index.html).
+So [download IceSoap](https://github.com/AlexGilleran/IceSoap/wiki/Installation), read the [Getting Started Guide](https://github.com/AlexGilleran/IceSoap/wiki/Getting-Started-Contents), have a look at the [example](https://github.com/AlexGilleran/IceSoap/tree/master/IceSoapExample) and get going!
+Javadoc is [here](http://alexgilleran.github.io/IceSoap/javadoc/).

 Github vs Google Code
 ---------------------
-Note that this isn't the primary repository for IceSoap - issue tracking and documentation is all kept in [Google Code](http://code.google.com/p/icesoap).
-The code is kept up-to-date on both, however, in order to facilitate forking/pull requests etc on Github for those who prefer it to Google Code.
+This used to be hosted on Google Code until Google did their thing and dumped it like an unwanted Christmas puppy.
+As a result the old issues that have been raised since the first release aren't actually on this repo, instead they're on the one that got converted here: https://github.com/AlexGilleran/icesoap-gcode-import/issues.
+This project also lost its 42 google code stars :(.

-    Copyright 2012-2013 Alex Gilleran
+    Copyright 2012-2015 Alex Gilleran

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.